June 26, 2019 - June 28, 2019

 This workshop will: 1) highlight important optimization challenges in distance geometry; 2) draw connections to closely related problems in graph rigidity, semidefinite programming, and matrix completion, among others; 3) investigate complementary continuous and discrete approaches to distance geometry, with the aim of developing new efficient hybrid methods; and 4) involve researchers who are applying DG to in a wide range of fields.
 While solution methods for DG problems are mainly developed by researchers in mathematics, computer science, and operations research, novel applications emerge from a myriad of fields, such as biology, chemistry, materials science, engineering, robotics, and data and information sciences.

 The workshop will include two tutorial presentations to foster interdisciplinary engagement.
 One will be a general overview of DG that is mostly aimed at students and other newcomers, and the second will highlight on emerging applications of the distance geometry, such as, for example, nanostructure problems in materials science.
 This workshop builds on the 2016 DIMACS Workshop on Distance Geometry: Theory and Applications.

+Presentation at the workshop is by invitation.
 Attendance at the workshop is open to all interested participants (subject to space limitations).
 Please register if you would like to attend this workshop.

-Sponsored by DIMACS/Simons Collaboration on Bridging Continuous and Discrete Optimization and DIMACS, in association with the Special Focus on Bridging Continuous and Discrete Optimization.
+Presented in association with the Special Focus on Bridging Continuous and Discrete Optimization.